Flank/flank-dashboard/metrics/firebase/docs/analysis/02_firebase_metrics_aggregation.md

 As we possibly have a concurrent updates, we can't use the transaction method, because some of counter increments may fail.

 The [Distributed counter](#distributed-counter) is too complicated for our purposes.
-Also, the document writes is not so frequent.
+Also, document writes is not so frequent.

 So, after the analysis of possible approaches of data aggregation, theirs pros and cons, we should use the [FieldValue.increment](#FieldValue.increment) approach.